-Students are not permitted to use cell phones (or any device that can be connected to the Internet)

-anytime during the school day.
-If a cell phone/Internet-connected device is seen in use or is heard ringing, it will be held in the Principal's office and returned only to the parent.
+Students are not permitted to use cell phones (or any device that can be connected to the Internet including IWatch) anytime during the school day.
+Teachers may collect all devices (whether connected to the internet or not) daily between 8:00 and 3:15 if they are a disruption to instruction.
+If a cell phone/Internet-connected device is seen in use or is heard ringing, it will be held in the principal's office and returned only to the parent.
 If a student must contact a parent during the day, office phones may be used.